DAP Driver Awareness Program

 The DAP system is intended to provide drivers with the basic advice necessary for enjoying four wheel driving.
 Nothing can replace experience, but the DAP system aims to provide a good stepping stone towards gaining that experience with a safer, more responsible understanding of, and attitude towards, four wheel driving.

-DAPs are run on a Saturday, in February, May, August and November on a private property.
+DAPs are run on a Saturday, in February, May, August and November on private property.

 Dates of DAP days are listed in the club Events